moho4610/az-hcp-tfc-vault/README.md

 ![f1](readme_Images/vaultread.png)

-**6. Create a Vault ACL Policy**
+**6. Create a Vault ACL Policy to be used by your Terraform Cloud Deployments** The ACL policy is used by an independent token created in step 7 to assert that the holder of the token can generate and manage credentials for the azure role created in step 4.

-In HCP Vault go to Policies>>Create ACL policy and create a similar policy to below The following policy was named *azure-spn-policy*
+In HCP Vault go to Policies>>Create ACL policy and create a similar ACL policy as below The following policy was named *azure-spn-policy*
 ```
 # Manage secrets engines